lcroberts/lazylangs.nvim/docs/making_a_lang_config.md

 ## Language Table Structure

 Every field in a language table is optional.
 Meaning you can leave out any that you wish to.
 The fields are as follows:
-- plugins: A lazy plugin spec to be included when the language is enabled.
 - lsp: Consists of a name as defined by [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) and a server configuration table.
 It may also be a list of the aforementioned layout if you wish to have multiple language servers enabled.
 For more information on the server configuration table see the types section.
 - mason_packages: A list of strings.
 These should be [mason.nvim](https://github.com/williamboman/mason.nvim) package names.
 - formatters and linters: While these are two separate fields they follow the same structure.
 The first layer of the table has keys that are plugin names (any .nvim suffix is removed and "-" are replaced with "_").
 The next layer is a list of file types.
 These should map to a valid plugin specific spec of formatters or linters.
 So for example `formatters.conform.lua` should map to a conform compatible formatter spec that is applied to lua files.